 Blue Duck Conservation Programme

-As you arrive at Blue Duck Station the education begins!
+As you arrive at Blue Duck Station in New Zealand, the education begins!
 Passionate staff explain the conservation efforts in place to save the native and endangered Whio (Blue Duck).
 Stray sponsor 10 traps to catch rats, ferrets and other pests that eat Blue Duck eggs or kill chicks.
 Stray passengers can get off the bus here and time as Blue Duck "Eco-warriors", getting involved in conservation projects.
 If you spot a Blue Duck at Blue Duck Station, this means we are doing a good job of protecting them!

 Stray's 10 sponsored traps have trapped over 200 pests that kill native birds!

-World Oceans Day - Beach Clean Up
+World Oceans Day - Coastal Clean Up

 Plastic, even in tiny amounts is harmful for the ocean, so we encourage everyone to #take3forthesea whenever they visit the beach, as well as practice the 3 R's (Reduce, Reuse & Recycle) to prevent plastic pollution to begin with.